 Finally, we note that the second bump (from \T + 250\,s to 270\,s) of the main burst in the keV-MeV light curve apparently has much less influence to the shock dynamics and hence the TeV emission compared to the first bump (from \T + 225\,s to 240\,s).
 This may imply that the physical properties corresponding to the second bump is different from that of the first bump.
-For example, the ejecta Lorentz factor $\Gamma_e$ for the second bump could be much smaller, thus the energy injection to the shock occurs much delayed, $\Delta T\approx R/2\Gamma_e^2v_e$ (eq. \ref{eq:DT}), at relatively larger radius where the larger spreading time ($T_{\rm spr}\sim R/2\Gamma^2c$) further smooths out the light curve, so there is no obvious bump in the TeV light curve.
+For example, the ejecta Lorentz factor $\Gamma_e$ for the second bump could be much smaller, thus the energy injection to the shock occurs much delayed, $\Delta T\approx R/2\Gamma_e^2v_e$ (eq. \ref{eq:DT}), and the duration of energy injection would be prolonged.
+Additionally, the relatively larger radius leads to larger spreading time ($T_{\rm spr}\sim R/2\Gamma^2c$) which further smooths out the light curve.
+So there could be no obvious bump in the TeV light curve.